 © 2021 All rights reserved.

 Couple therapy can bring healing to the relationship as well as improve individual diagnosis such as substance use disorder.
 One major issue that can destroy intimate relationships is addiction where couples are four times more likely to divorce even after addiction recovery (Navarra, 2019).
-A common assumption among mental health professionals is that active addiction is a contraindicator for couple therapy.
+A common assumption among mental health professionals is that early addiction recovery is a contraindicator for couple therapy.
 However, research does not support this assertion (Gottman, J. S., & Gottman, J. M. 2015).
 Empirically based modalities, such as the Gottman Method or Emotionally Focused Couples Therapy, share findings that a couple-family based framework is the most effective treatment for addiction (Navarra, 2019).
 Also, one of the strongest predictors of long-term sobriety is relationship satisfaction (Humphreys et al. 1997).
 What a beautiful way to utilize a relationship recovery framework that offers healing not only for the individual but also the family.
 This course will provide a framework to simultaneously treat the recovery of an individual as well as the couple relationship through the lens of The Gottman Method and Emotionally Focused Therapy.
 Participants will learn how to assess both the couple relationship as well as any substance use disorders to initiate effective interventions for positive outcomes.

 6/5/2023 11:00AM - 1:00PM EST